felipefr/fetricks/README.md

 I should acknowledge the excellent tutorial of Jeremy Bleyer (https://comet-fenics.readthedocs.io/en/latest/), from which some functions have adapted.se

 ## Installation
-Install with : pip install . (origin directory where setup.py is located)
+Install with : pip install . (origin directory where setup.py is located) .
+Don't run "python setup.py install", because it usually does not link correctly.

 ## Citation
 Please cite